Why You Should Teach Basic Car Care Tips to Your Children

 December 1, 2014

 I know what you’re thinking; “Teach WHAT?”
 I can tell you this much: this article is not intended to preach about worldly sins, or provide tips on how to raise the perfect teenager.
-It is, however, meant to enlighten all the parents out there regarding the importance of teaching our children something that a regular parent like myself has never thought of: Basic Car Care Tips.
+However, it is meant to enlighten all the parents out there.
+In regards, to the importance of teaching our children something that a regular parent like myself has never thought of: Basic Car Care Tips.

-- Listen for sounds – For this element of car care, remind your teen that they should listen for any different sounds, including the not-so-obvious ones such as the engine running a bit louder than usual.
+- Listen for sounds – For this element of car care, remind your teen that they should listen for any different sounds.
+Also, including the not-so-obvious ones such as the engine running a bit louder than usual.
 Explain that they should not ignore anything that is unusual.

 - Be cool – Talk to your child about how to handle a blow out on the road while driving.Give them an AAA Card if you have one, so they can phone for emergency service.
 Advise them to always have their cellphone with them, fully charged up, in case of emergency.

 These are a few need-to-know car basics that every driver should know, especially new drivers like our children.
 Safety first!

 Considering their lifestyles, most, if not all new drivers will want their cars to have that extra umph factor.
 Stress the importance of maintaining a vehicle to your teenager and recommend having some detailing done.

 Enjoyed this post?
 Sign up for our newsletter to receive more valuable tips, ideas, coupons, and extras!